Robert Kennedy's Home Water Fluoridation System

 But if that isn't enough conspiracy theory for you, the National Museum of Dentistry in Baltimore, Maryland, USA has a home water fluoridation system that was installed around 1960 in the home of Attorney General Robert F. Kennedy.

 This prototype apparatus to fluoridate a home water supply was installed around 1960 in the home of Attorney General Robert F. Kennedy in McLean, Virginia.
 The Kennedy household was selected for the trial because of the number of small children whose teeth would benefit from fluoridated water.
-The devices was found to be inefficient and difficult to maintain.
+The device was found to be inefficient and difficult to maintain.

 Gift of Centers for Disease Control and Prevention.